-During 2014, we entered into eight new or expansion projects representing an aggregate of 7,720 additional beds compared to five new or expansion projects representing an aggregate of 5,354 beds during 2013.
+During 2015, we entered into seven new or expansion projects representing an aggregate of 8,681 additional beds compared to eight new or expansion projects representing an aggregate of 7,720 beds during 2014.

 In addition to pursuing organic growth through the RFP process, we will from time to time selectively consider the financing and construction of new facilities or expansions to existing facilities on a speculative basis without having a signed contract with a known customer.
 We also plan to leverage our experience and scale of service offerings to expand the range of government-outsourced services that we provide.
-We will continue to pursue selected acquisition opportunities in our core services and other government services areas that meet our criteria for growth and profitability.
+We will continue to pursue real-estate opportunities and selected acquisition opportunities in our core services and other government services areas that meet our criteria for growth and profitability.
 We have engaged and intend in the future to engage independent consultants to assist us in developing privatization opportunities and in responding to requests for proposals, monitoring the legislative and business climate, and maintaining relationships with existing customers.